Supporting Your Student Returning To School After Cancer Treatment

 Key points to remember about supporting your student returning to school after cancer treatment

 - appoint a key contact person to talk to your student's family

 - your school should incorporate information about your student's cancer to inform a plan for them

-- talk with your student's health school teacher about their return to school
+- talk with your student's regional health school teacher about their return to school

 How can I support my student returning to school after cancer treatment?